“The Second Creed of Sirmium - 357 (The Blasphemy)”

 This creed was something of a triumph for Arianism - stating that the Father is greater than the Son and that terms like "substance" and "ousia" should not be used because they are unscriptural.
 The texts as found in Athanasius, De Synodis, Socrates, Historia Ecclesiastica and Hilary, De Synodis are all given along with an English translation.

-Click here to read at earlychurchtexts.com in the original Greek and Latin (with dictionary links and alongside the translation given below).
-The site also gives access to textual notes and further background information.
-The English translation is from the NPNF series.
+Click here to read at earlychurchtexts.com in the original Greek and Latin (with dictionary lookup links).
+The English translation below is from the NPNF series.

 earlychurchtexts.com